 Strategize your captions

 When you go to such lengths to curate the photos, you should not leave the captions to be structured on the spur of the moment.
-Instead, take enough time to craft the narrations adopting a tone that is standardized for your brand.
+Instead, take enough time to craft the narration adopting a tone that is standardized for your brand.

-Your captioning strategy will also need to incorporate the hashtags, which you would have planned while defining your target audience and their demographics and interests.
+Your captioning strategy will also need to incorporate the hashtags you would have planned while defining your target audience and their demographics and interests.
 Using an analytics tool, you can find out which are the trending hashtags in your industry sector.
 Along with the photos, you can also schedule your captions using one of the many readily available tools.

 Devise brand guidelines